 Cultural Survival partners with Indigenous media producers who are amplifying Indigenous voices on issues that matter to their communities.
 Radio’s universal and free nature and its ability to access many remote communities makes it a key medium to reach Indigenous audiences.
-Indigenous-produced programming strengthens Indigenous peoples’ capacity to claim their rights and enables access to essential information and broadcasting in Indigenous languages that ensures widespread understanding and cultural continuity.
+Indigenous-produced programming strengthens Indigenous Peoples’ capacity to claim their rights and enables access to essential information and broadcasting in Indigenous languages that ensures widespread understanding and cultural continuity.

-Community Media Grants Project
+Indigenous Community Media Fund

-Providing opportunities for International Indigenous radio stations to strengthen their broadcast infrastructure and systems, and provide training opportunities in journalism, broadcasting, audio editing, technical skills and more to Indigenous community radio journalists around the world.
+Providing opportunities for international Indigenous radio stations to strengthen their broadcast infrastructure and systems and provide training opportunities in journalism, broadcasting, audio editing, technical skills, and more to Indigenous community radio journalists and media producers around the world.

-Indigenous Community Media Youth Fellowship
+Indigenous Youth Fellowship

-The Fellowship support individuals and groups of youth in their efforts to build their radio journalism and radio broadcasting skills through trainings, community radio visits and exchanges, radio production, and conference attendance.
+The Fellowship supports individuals and groups of youth in their efforts to build their media, audiovisual, radio journalism, and radio broadcasting skills through trainings, community radio visits and exchanges, radio production, and conference attendance.